-A survey was sent to all Program alumni in September 2021 and February 2023, eliciting 41 and 25 respondents, respectively.
-Alumni were asked a series of questions about their ability to perform effectively the Generalist MPH competencies.
-In the 2021 survey, 85% of respondents reported that they perceived themselves to be proficient or knowledgeable in all of the listed competencies.
-In the 2023 survey, more than 80% of respondents reported they perceived themselves to be proficient or knowledgeable in the listed competencies.
-Although overall reporting of proficiency and knowledge of competency attainment was strong, alumni responses indicated that more opportunities for practice of the following competencies would enhance skills: quantitative/qualitative data analysis, budgeting, leadership, and data acquisition/analysis/dissemination.
+The Program sent a survey to all Program alumni in September 2021 and February 2023, yielding 41 and 25 respondents, respectively.
+The survey asked alumni a series of questions about their ability to perform the Generalist MPH competencies effectively.
+In the 2021 survey, 85% of respondents reported that they perceived themselves to be proficient or knowledgeable in all the listed competencies.
+In the 2023 survey, more than 80% of respondents reported that they perceived themselves to be proficient or knowledgeable in the listed competencies.
+Although overall reporting of proficiency and knowledge of competency attainment was strong, alumni responses indicated that more opportunities for practice of the following competencies may be warranted: quantitative/qualitative data analysis, budgeting, leadership, and data acquisition/analysis/dissemination.